The Fear of Birds: Ornithophobia

 The Fascinating World of Birds

-Understanding birds can be a powerful tool in overcoming fear – it’s what we at Creature Courage recommend for all animal phobia treatment.
-Birds are an incredibly diverse and important part of our ecosystem, with over 10,000 species worldwide, they range from tiny hummingbirds weighing less than a penny to massive ostriches standing taller than most humans.
+Understanding birds can be a powerful tool in overcoming fear, it's what we at Creature Courage recommend for all animal phobia treatment.
+Birds are an incredibly diverse and important part of our ecosystem, with over 10,000 species worldwide.
+They range from tiny hummingbirds weighing less than a penny to massive ostriches standing taller than most humans.

 Birds play crucial roles in our environment: